varunk08/vulkan_execises/projects/cmake_notes/readme.md

 Linker flags: `-l` for library, `-Bstatic or -Bshared` for linkage type.
 `target_link_libraries (foo debug libdebug optimized libopt)` chooses the debug or optimized version depending on if the debug build was selected.

+static vs shared:
+linkers can choose what objects to link with the executable in static libraries. this makes their sizes small
+for shared libraries, the atomic unit is the entire library. all objects are present in the shared library whether used by the executable or not.

+questions:
+which symbols are exported by the shared library (unix: all symbols exported, windows: developer must explicitly tell the linker) microsoft uses `__declspec (dllexport)` directive.